jupyter-book/jupyter-book/docs/content/layout.md

 ```
 ````

-The sidebar will stay in-line with your page's content, but will be placed to the right, allowing your content to wrap around it.
+If you use a sidebar within your content, the sidebar will stay in-line with your page's content.
+However, it will be placed to the right, allowing your content to wrap around it.
 This prevents the sidebar from breaking up the flow of your content.
 This is particularly useful if you've got tall-and-long blocks of content or images that you would like to provide context to throughout your content.

-To add a sidebar to your content, use the following pattern:
+To add a sidebar to your content, use the following syntax:

 ````md
 ```{sidebar} My sidebar title